sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/express-middleware/README.md

 app.get("/", addCORSHeader, lookupUser, validateRequest, routeHandler)
 ```

 Since route handlers typically send the HTTP response back to the client by calling `response.json()` or `response.sendStatus()`, they're intended to be the last middleware in the chain.
-As such, they usually only call `next()` for errors.
+As such, they usually only call `next()` if there's an error.

 ## Watch Out!